DBT Skills Coach

 Consider what your goal is right now, and what values these are linked to.

-Think about what needs to happen in order to change or resolve the problem (i.e. change the circumstances, remove yourself from the situation, address an interpersonal conflict, etc.).
+Think about what needs to happen in order to change or resolve the problem (e.g. change the circumstances, remove yourself from the situation, address an interpersonal conflict, etc.).

 Put this into action.